AparGarg99/Gender-Classifier/README.md

 # OVERVIEW 📚
 This project uses a Bidirectional LSTM network and numerous machine learning models such as Gaussian Naive Bayes, Random Forest, and KNN to classify a person's gender (M/F) based on his/her first name.
-The models learned how to make predictions by learning from 95,025 first names.
+The models learned how to make predictions by learning patterns from 95,025 first names.

 Key Tools & Technologies Used - TensorFlow, Keras, scikit-learn, Flask, HTML, CSS